jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 ![Velocity 4-lb trigger, Aero lower parts kit, Seekins bolt-release paddle, V-Seven short-throw selector.
 With these parts, the lower is nearly complete.
 Still missing are the two trigger pins and the pin and screw for mounting the trigger guard.][progress-2020-06-21]
 *2020-06 — Trigger & other lower innards*

 The weight so far is 4 lb 8 oz.
-Projected total weight when complete, including scope and a full magazine, is 7 lb 2 oz.
+Projected total weight when complete, including scope and a full magazine, is now 7 lb 2 oz.
+That's 5 oz heavier than originally anticipated, so I better start workin' out.

 ![][to-be-continued]
 *Coming 2020-11 — Piston kit to complete the upper*